jbcodeforce/kafka-studies/docs/index.md

 GSSAPI (Kerberos-supported authentication and the default if not specified otherwise)
 ```

-* for java based app, the `sasl.jaas.config` strings are:
+* for java based app, the `sasl.jaas.config` strings is one of the following depending of the sasl.mechanism:

 ```
 sasl.jaas.config = org.apache.kafka.common.security.plain.PlainLoginModule required username="{USERNAME}" password="{PASSWORD}";